Mike-Honey/covid-19-world-vaccinations/README.md

 # Reference

-Statistics on COVID-19 cases, Vaccinations etc using data from [Our World In Data](https://ourworldindata.org/), for every country/location.
+Statistics on COVID-19 cases, Vaccinations etc using data from [Our World In Data](https://ourworldindata.org/) and [WHO](https://data.who.int/dashboards/covid19/data) for every country/location.

+For specific countries which have stopped reporting via those methods, I gather available data by scraping reports etc and integrating them into the OWID data structure within my model.
+The details of the methods and data gathered can be reviewed in the sub-folders of this project.
+- SGP Singapore: A python notebook scrapes key statistics from the [Weekly Infectious Diseases Bulletin](2025 https://www.cda.gov.sg/resources/weekly-infectious-diseases-bulletin-2025) reports

 For the Vaccination infographic, following the visualisation design of [Marta Fioni](https://twitter.com/jburnmurdoch), as featured on the [UK government equivalent dashboard](https://coronavirus.data.gov.uk/).